Catwashere/xx3dsfml/README.md

 - 7 key: Decrements volume.
 0 is the minimum.
 - 8 key: Increments volume.
 100 is the maximum and the default.

-==When you are in 2 window mode you need to input keys on top screen==
+<mark>When you are in 2 window mode you need to input keys on top screen</mark>

 #### Notes